Neural Collapse in Multi-label Learning with Pick-all-label Loss: Problem Formulation

 \end{definition}

-Analysis of NC under UFM has been extensively studied in recent works \cite{zhu2021geometric,fang2021exploring,ji2022unconstrained,yaras2022neural,mixon2020neural,zhou2022optimization,tirer2022extended}, the motivation behind the UFM is the fact that modern networks are highly overparameterized and they are universal approximators \cite{cybenko1989approximation,zhang2021understanding}.
-Although the objective function is seemingly a simple extension of \MClf~case, our work shows that the global optimizers of Problem \eqref{eq:DL-loss-ufm} for \MLab~substantially differs from that of the \MClf~ that we present in the following.
+Although the objective function is seemingly a simple extension of \MClf~case, our work shows that the global optimizers of Problem \eqref{eq:DL-loss-ufm} for \MLab~learning substantially differs from that of the \MClf~ that we present in the following.